na-na-hi/renget/archive/EtF_Intro.md

 “He’s the president of the Exploration Team Federation,” KFC elaborated.
 “In other words, he is our boss.
 Anyway, knowing him, this will take a while.
 Let’s call it for training today.”

 Booker nodded, then used Fairy Wind to launch himself up onto Sneasel’s head.
-As they made their way toward the exit, Sneasel whispered to Booker, “Don’t let that psychic nutcase get to you.”
+As they made their way toward the exit, Sneasel whispered to Booker, “Don’t let that psychic jerk get to you.”

 With them gone, there was no one left in the dojo except for Alakazam and KFC.
 Everything was still for a brief moment, until the president spoke up.
 “Finally that human’s gone.
 Honestly, how do you put up with them?”